Siutan/auk/core/docs/api.md

 # Auk API Reference

-This document describes the public API of the Auk library as defined in `src/index.ts`.
+This document describes the public API of the Auk library as defined in `src/index.ts` and the new global event system in `src/events.ts`.

+---

+## Global Event System (NEW)

+Auk now uses a global, augmentable event map and schema registry for type-safe, ergonomic event-driven development.

+### Event Registration

+- `defineEvent(eventName, schema)`: Register an event and its TypeBox schema globally.
+Use module augmentation to add to the `AukEvents` interface for type inference everywhere.

+### Producer/Consumer Helpers

+- `createProducer(event, fn)`: Create a type-safe event producer.
+The payload type is inferred from the global event map.
+- `createConsumer(event, fn)`: Create a type-safe event consumer.
+The payload type is inferred from the global event map.

+### Webhook Handler

+- `aukWebhookHandler(req)`: Type-safe handler for `{ type, data }` events.
+Validates the event type and payload using the global registry.

 ---